superatun/StegoShield/README.md

 ## Important Notes
 - The decryption process requires both the encrypted image and the token.
 - The `start.ps1` script is specifically designed for Windows environments.
+- Bump2Version is being used for vesioning.
+Please read CHANGELOG.md

 ## Dependencies
 The project uses the following libraries: